Montrealers file legal action contesting restrictions on assisted dying

 Menard said Ottawa’s decision to limit medical aid in dying to patients whose death is “reasonably foreseeable” goes against the landmark Supreme Court ruling that paved the way for the legislation.

+Menard said the ruling, known as the Carter decision, requested the legislation cover competent, consenting adults who had an incurable illness that caused intolerable suffering.

-“The federal government has decided against a large part of legal advice to go against the Supreme Court ruling and against the Charter rights the Supreme Court has recognized to citizens,” he said.
+“The federal government has decided, against a large part of legal advice, to go against the Supreme Court ruling and against the Charter rights the Supreme Court has recognized to citizens,” he said.

-He said his clients are asking the courts to strike down the portions of the law that set the criteria.

-“Simply, allow my clients and all the people in this condition to recover a right they have been deprived of unfairly and unlawfully by the federal government,” Menard said.